 How will teachers build relationships and support systems with a new class during blended and distance learning in the 2020-21 school year?
 Our Teacher-Authors recommend creating safe spaces, involving parents, and more.

-With many stressful things happening in the world right now, students of all ages will need support to cope with how they’re feeling.
+Students of all ages need support and coping strategies to help them manage their feelings and emotions.
 Here are just a few recommendations from social-emotional learning experts to help you support your students’ emotional needs.